-Instead of building cohorts based on what users have done in the past, predictive cohorts let you segment your users based on their likelihood to perform a specific action in the future.
-It’s most useful in three types of workflow improvement: communication frequency, dynamic pricing, and content personalization.
-Use it to:
+Instead of using cohorts to segment your users based on their past behavior, predictions let you segment your users based on their likelihood to perform a specific action in the future.
+They're most useful in three types of workflow improvement: communication frequency, dynamic pricing, and content personalization.
+Use them to:

 - Specify which users to include or exclude in a campaign

 - Adjust messaging frequency based on a user’s likelihood to convert

 - Modify pricing, offers, and discounts relative to a user’s likelihood to convert